 Prime housing goes quickly.
 It’s imperative that you send in your housing questionnaire before the due date to increase your chances of receiving your first-choice housing assignment.

 What about meal plans?
 Are they required?

-While some on-campus housing arrangements may include a kitchen, students who live in the dorms often must participate in the campus meal plan.
+While some on-campus housing arrangements may include a kitchen, students who live in the dorms often must participate in a campus meal plan.
 Meal plans give you access to the dining hall, where you can eat most, if not all, of your meals.
 Getting used to the dining hall takes some time, but making healthy choices is possible.
+Learn more here.

 The On-Campus Housing Lifestyle

 Living on campus is a distinct lifestyle, and it may take some time getting used to.
 Every school has its own lingo, rules, and policies.
 The only way to learn your way around is to attend orientation and participate in the campus community once you arrive.
 Until then, you can master the basics.

 Often called an RA, a residential assistant is an upperclassman who has agreed to supervise a group of younger students in a dorm.
 RAs receive an hourly wage or free housing in exchange for their work.
 Yours will give you an orientation to campus life and specify dorm rules when you move in.
 Residential assistants aren’t there to police you, but they are there to make sure that everyone is safe.
 If you ever have questions or concerns, feel free to voice them.
 Your RA is the person you can go to if you’re feeling homesick, have a complaint about the dorm, or just need to talk.
 He or she may host events for your floor and might be able to get you free brownie or cake mix when a friend has an upcoming birthday.
 It should be noted, however, that your RA is not your friend; he or she must report drug use, underage drinking, and any other unwelcome activities.

 Which spaces will l share in my building?